 Fish Taco Sauce

 Fish taco sauce does not have to be complicated.
 We simply combined sour cream and ranch for a zesty sauce.
 Now, if you like a little extra kick you could add a dash (or more) of chili garlic sauce like sriracha.
 Also, if you want to skip the ranch seasoning, you could also use this variation instead.
+If you are more of a traditionalist, simply use my Easy Tartar Sauce recipe for your tacos.

 - 3 tablespoons sour cream